Spoilers for all works set prior to Avengers: Infinity War and Avengers: Endgame are unmarked.

 - Obviously Evil: Even when he drives some valid points, Strange refuses to help him because a) he just killed someone and b) his dark-magic-corrupted face is clearly the one of a bad guy.

 - Off with His Head!: What he does to the Kamar-Taj librarian.
 He even arranges a basket to catch the head when it drops.

 - The Paragon Always Rebels: A very promising Master of the Mystic Arts, he left Kamar-Taj violently, taking his Zealots with him.

-- Reality Warper: After being empowered by Dormammu, Kaecilius gains a tremendous boost to his magical abilities, which grants him phenomenal control over the Mirror Dimension, and even distort physical laws such as space and gravity in the real world.
+- Reality Warper: After being empowered by Dormammu, Kaecilius gains a tremendous boost to his magical abilities, which grants him phenomenal control over the Mirror Dimension, and even allows him to distort physical laws such as space and gravity in the real world.
 Further, thanks to his knowledge of time, Kaecilius is even able to resist and pull himself out of the Eye of Agamotto's time reversal magic, which is powered by an Infinity Stone.

 - Reforged into a Minion: He and his followers are transformed into Mindless Ones after being Dragged Off to Hell by Dormammu.